Friends: The Reunion coming to HBO Max. How to watch and what to know

-They'll be there for you ... even though it's been 25 years since we all met.
-Those famous NBC Friends -- Monica, Rachel, Phoebe, Joey, Chandler and Ross -- are coming back, in a special called Friends: The Reunion, and also dubbed The One Where They Get Back Together.
-It'll air on May 27 on HBO Max, and here's what you need to know.
+They'll be there for you ... even though it's been 25 years since they were there for you the last time.
+Those famous NBC Friends -- Monica, Rachel, Phoebe, Joey, Chandler and Ross -- are coming back, in a special called Friends: The Reunion and also dubbed The One Where They Get Back Together.
+It airs May 27 on HBO Max, and here's what you need to know.

 How and when to watch

 Friends: The Reunion will air on May 27 on HBO Max.
-A brief teaser shows the backs of the actors walking on the Burbank set where the show and reunion were filmed.
+Following a brief teaser showing the backs of the actors walking on the Burbank set where the show and reunion were filmed, a new trailer dropped Wednesday.
+In it, the cast shares lots of laughs, memories and tears.

 HBO Max doesn't have a free trial, so you'll either need to sign up with a paying membership (currently $15 a month) or upgrade an existing HBO subscription to include Max.